OpenRail-Playground/escalator-to-nowhere/README.md

 <!-- If you decide for another license, please change it here, and exchange the LICENSE file -->

 The content of this repository is licensed under the [Apache 2.0 license](LICENSE).

+All files under the ml folder have no copyright, as they were created by an LLM. :)